 The appearance of wrinkles on the skin is a natural part of ageing and something everyone will experience over time.
-Indeed, wrinkles and fine lines often begin to appear during peoples 20s and continue to become deeper, more visible and more numerous over the remainder of their lives, due to the body's ageing process.
+Skin tells a story and indeed, wrinkles and fine lines often begin to appear during peoples 20s and continue to become deeper, more visible and more numerous over the remainder of their lives, due to the body's ageing process.

 However, while this is a natural part of ageing, it can be undesirable or even distressing to people, especially when wrinkles first begin to appear.
 For this reason, many people take action to try to delay the onset of wrinkles, improve the appearance of existing wrinkles and protect perfect, smooth skin for as long as possible.